dward1289/MPK/README.txt

   default.

 - Share
-  The user will be able to share the Pokemon they've caught with their friends by using the share button located in the Action Bar.
+  The user will several options available to share the Pokemon they've caught with their friends by using the share button located in the Action Bar.
 The user can also share their Profile Card with their friends, and ask them to battle.

 - Avatars